 “The Shockingly Expensive Meal Program Worth Every Penny”

-That’s the headline of the ad that appeared in my Facebook feed yesterday.
+That’s the headline of the ad that appeared in my Facebook feed recently.
 Well, actually it said “Worth Every Pe…” but we all know how it ends.

 This company knows who its target audience is—and it’s apparently not bargain-hunters.

 The people who buy this stuff pride themselves on spending lots for meals.
-And—hey—if it’s “worth every pe…” I might not care if it’s “shockingly expensive.”
-But I will balk at $400 angora throws or $200 dog collars.
+And—hey—if it’s “worth every pe…” I might not care if the food is “shockingly expensive,” though I will balk at $400 angora throws or $200 dog collars.
 (Sorry, Fenway.)

 Everybody has a price range for everything.
 It just depends on what you value.